serverless-net/serverlessnet/README.md

 ### Containernet

-Containernet consists of a controller and a Mininet switch that controls any number of buttons, actuators, and one relayer.
+[Containernet](https://containernet.github.io), which is a fork from [Mininet](http://mininet.org) consists of three major types of nodes: controller, switch, and host.
+Containernet is engineered to support running docker containers as hosts in a topology.
+In Serverlessnet, the topology typically includes a controller and a switch which connects any number of buttons, actuators, and one relayer, each of which packaged in a docker container.
 These buttons act as the "on and off switches" for the actuators, and the relayer uses the information from the buttons to trigger OpenWhisk tasks, the results of which will be sent to the actuators.
 The actuators will then send their updated states to the UI API, as will be discussed below.

 ### OpenWhisk